throwable/mdc4spring/README.md

         // business logic...

-        // The trace MDC will contain parameters: orderId, userId, transactionId log.info("User was successfully assigned to order");
+        // The MDC of the log message will contain parameters: orderId, userId, transactionId log.info("User was successfully assigned to order");
-        // Parameters defined within the scope of the method
+        // All parameters defined within the scope of the method
         //  will automatically be removed when the method returns }
 }
 ```